 I’ve traversed mountains, roamed Southeast Asia, and made friends with strangers all over the world, but for some reason, I’m scared about going to Central America.
 I know it’s all in my mind, and there’s really nothing to be worried about.
 Tons of people have backpacked this part of the world and turned out fine.
 I’m following a trail worn down by many people before me.

 But there’s this gnawing part of me saying, what if?
-Central America is often viewed as a dangerous place in the US and hasn’t received great press in the American media.
+Central America is often viewed as a dangerous place in the American media.
 All you hear about the region is negativity.

 I keep worrying that I’m going to be kidnapped, robbed, taken somewhere sketchy in a taxi, and left in the jungle if I don’t hand over my stuff.
 I keep thinking the Sandinistas are going to jump out of the next corner.
 Will I be mugged?
 I don’t know!
 Probably not, but what if it does happen?